ibexa/documentation-developer/docs/commerce/cart/cart.md

 Users who view the Main cart can remove individual items.

 For more information, see [Customize storefront layout](customize_storefront_layout.md#main-cart).

 #### Add to Cart

 By default, the Add to Cart component consists of a quantity input field and a button.
-To add, for example, variant selectors, you have to [extend the Twig and JavaScript](customize_storefront_layout.md#add-to-cart) component.
+For example, to add variant selectors, you have to [extend the Twig and JavaScript](customize_storefront_layout.md#add-to-cart) component.

 #### Minicart

 By default, the Minicart component consists of a counter that displays a total number of cart items with `div` wrappers.